dnase/catalog_tool/README.md

 In order for this to work in Puppet 3.8, edit `puppet.conf` on the master/CM and add `"trusted_node_data = false"` under the [main] section.

+The pson and yaml files are stored by default in `/tmp/cache/<node certname>`.

-Run `./config.sh` to automatically detect the location of Puppet's ruby binary and add it to the top of the script.
+Installation: Run `./config.sh` to automatically detect the location of Puppet's ruby binary and add it to the top of the script.
 This location differs between Puppet 4+ and older versions.

-The pson and yaml files are stored by default in `/tmp/cache/<node certname>`.
+Usage: `./catalog.rb --master=<master> --nodes=<node1, node2...> --env=<environment>`